 “I was 24 and tired of being in relationships where I was asked to ‘compromise.’
 Once, a date of mine said–‘When we settle down, you’ll have to cook and stay home to take care of our parents!’
 When I heard that, I knew I needed a breather from dating–I wanted to wait for someone who would not only love me but was open-minded and accepting.

-I focused on my career and didn’t make an effort to find a partner.
-But my friends suggested making a profile online to keep my options open.
-That’s when I made a profile on OkCupid and found Cameron!
+I focused on my career and didn’t make an effort to find love.
+However, my friends suggested making a profile online to keep my options open.
+That’s when I made a profile on OkCupid and found Cameron.
 He was in military school and his profile read, ‘I love Indian food!’
 I’m a foodie too and wanted to know his taste; ‘Palak paneer and butter chicken are delicious!’ he replied.

 He was so interested in getting to know a person from India!
 He had so many questions–‘So you’re still allowed to live with your parents at this age?’
 He admired our family values!
 We especially bonded over Hindu mythology–I enjoyed being his storyteller; he’d even make notes!

-And despite the 10 hour time difference, we made time for each other; for 2 months, that became our routine.
-Cameron was hilarious on video calls–he’d cutely start singing Punjabi songs!
-We’d also discuss ‘Bahubali’ and ‘Singham’; ‘Do cops really behave like that in India?’ he’d ask.
+Despite the 10-hour time difference, we made time for each other; and for 2 months, that became our routine.
+Cameron was hilarious on video calls.
+He’d cutely start singing Punjabi songs!
+We’d also discuss ‘Bahubali’ and ‘Singham’!
+‘Do cops really behave like that in India?’ he’d ask.
 We could talk endlessly.
 So when Cameron asked me to be his girlfriend, I said ‘yes!’–and we hadn’t even met!
 Without even meeting, we knew we’d fallen in love!